tidev/webpack-plugin-alloy/README.md

 npm i @titanium-sdk/webpack-plugin-alloy alloy alloy-compiler
 ```

-Be sure to follow the migration steps below when enabling Webpack in an existing Titanium Classic project, as well as the general [migration guideline](https://github.com/appcelerator/appcd-plugin-webpack/blob/develop/migration.md).
+Be sure to follow the migration steps below when enabling Webpack in an existing Titanium Alloy project, as well as the general [migration guideline](https://github.com/appcelerator/appcd-plugin-webpack/blob/develop/migration.md).

 ## Migration